 Acts and Regulations

-Legislative and regulatory direction for the creation of protected areas by Environment Canada is provided under the acts and regulations indicated below:
+Legislative and regulatory direction for the creation of protected areas by Environment and Climate Change Canada is provided under the acts and regulations indicated below:

 Canada Wildlife Act (CWA) – The CWA, passed in 1973, empowers the Minister of the Environment to acquire lands to create National Wildlife Areas, in order to establish, manage and protect wildlife areas, and to enable wildlife research activities as well as the conservation and interpretation of wildlife.
 The Act’s purpose is to preserve habitats that are critical to migratory birds and other wildlife species, particularly those that are at risk.

 Migratory Birds Convention Act (MBCA) – The 1994 MBCA was originally passed in 1917 in order to implement the Migratory Birds Convention of 1916, signed between Great Britain (on behalf of Canada) and the United Sates.
 The MBCA aims to protect and conserve migratory birds as populations and individuals, their nests, and the habitat necessary for their survival.
 The Act provides for regulations to prohibit the taking, injuring, destruction or disturbing of migratory birds, their eggs and nests, within any prescribed protected area.
 That provision forms the basis for establishing sanctuaries for migratory birds and for enacting regulations to control and administer such sanctuaries.